3NRG: History

-In 2015/16, under the presidency of Adrian Lodders, 3NRG embarked on a station and studio rebuild project.
+In 2015/16, 3NRG embarked on a station and studio rebuild project.
 This work involved fundraising with the funds to be invested into rebuilding the members meeting room, creating a new shared common space, and rebuilding the primary studio which has been in operation since 1997.
 The primary and secondary studios were also linked together, something that the organisation had wanted for several years.
 Other upgrades included the introduction of internet streaming and of new outside broadcasting technology, as well as upgrading broadcast and IT infrastructure.

 New branding and a new website was also created for the organisation and the organisation also negotiated with a local shopping centre within the town of Sunbury to broadcast the station in the centre carpark.
 This work resulted in 3NRG being invited to speak for the first time as a keynote at the Community Broadcasting Association of Australia's national conference on small station innovation.